-- 6 Members are recommended to approve each of the four key elements of these reports: - (i) the Prudential Indicators set out in appendix A; - (ii) the Treasury Management Strategy for 2015/16 set out in appendix B; - (iii) the Investment Strategy at appendix C; - (iv) the Minimum Revenue Provision Policy in Appendix D.
+- The Audit Committee is recommended to approve each of the four key elements of these reports, and recommend these to the Fire Authority: - (i) The Prudential Indicators set out in Appendix A. - (ii) The Treasury Management Strategy for 2016/17 set out in Appendix B. - (iii) The Investment Strategy at Appendix C. - (iv) The Minimum Revenue Provision Policy in Appendix D.